salvadormaurilio/Stori-Challenge/README.md

 This project simulates the Sign Up and Sign in of a user, things to consider:
 - For Sing In and Sign Auth, was used Firebase Authentication
-- All Userdata is saved in Firestore
+- All Userdata is saved in Firebase Storage and Firestore
 - For Sign Up and Sing in, there is validation of the fields, like email, passord, etc.